fsmosca/Similarity-Dendrogram/README.md

 # Similarity-Dendrogram
 Plot dendrogram on chess engines similarity.
-The script will read matrix.txt a similarity output from sim or simex program.
+The script will read a csv similarity output from simex program.

 See dendrogram.csv for similarity matrix values.
 ![](https://i.imgur.com/nF1rowi.png)